rdehnhardt/eloquent-case/README.md

 # eloquent-case
-Set attributes to upper case automatically
+Set attributes to upper or lower case automatically

 ## Installation